 Were you surprised about any of these?
 From my observation, Starbucks is often the culprit behind a keto weight loss stall.
 Even if you aren’t ordering something obviously full of sugar, like a Frappuccino™, a “keto-friendly” coffee can still wreak havoc on your diet.

 Most people assume that ordering coffee with heavy whipped cream (HWC) and a sugar-free sweetener is your best bet.
-Heavy whipped cream, weighing in at only 2 net carbs per ¼ cup (.5 net carb per Tbs), would make the most sense for DIRTY, LAZY, KETO — right?
-But what about the calories – should we be concerned about those too?
-Just a ¼ cup of HWC amounts to over 200 calories!
-That’s the caloric equivalent of eating a Snicker’s® Bar!
-If you enjoy Starbucks on a regular basis, the calories of HWC add up fast.
+Heavy whipped cream (.5 grams of net carb per tablespoon) would make the most sense for DIRTY, LAZY, KETO — right?
+But is the barrister measuring “just a serving”?
+I don’t think so!
+A heavy pour of cream goes way beyond a tablespoon.
+This is one ingredient that is easy to overdo.
 Counting only net carbs is effective for weight loss, but only when those carbs are spent judiciously.

 - Ask for the HWC in a separate cup, allowing you more control over how much to add to your coffee

-- For hot drinks, request that the cream is steamed with an equal amount of water to stretch it even further
+- For hot drinks, request that the cream be steamed with an equal amount of water to stretch it even further

 - Mix it up by ordering a tea, instead of coffee

-If you’d like more tips like these and suggestion on what menu items to order, check out my book, DIRTY, LAZY, KETO Fast Food Guide: 10 Carbs or Less.
-Proceeds from this book benefit our favorite charity, The Goodwill.
+If you’d like more Starbucks coffee tips like these and suggestions on what menu items to order, check out DIRTY, LAZY, KETO Fast Food Guide: 10 Carbs or Less.
+It’s FREE to download with Kindle Unlimited.
+Paperback proceeds from this book benefit our favorite charity, The Goodwill.